erwinkramer/bank-api/README.md

 This mode just runs the ASP.NET Core API.

-1. Make sure the docker runtime is started.
+1. Make sure a container runtime is started.

 1. Start the standalone Aspire Dashboard for developer visualization:

     ```powershell
-    docker run --rm -it `
+    podman run --rm -it `
       -p 18888:18888 `
       -p 4317:18889 `
       --name aspire-dashboard `